joyrexus/regula/README.md

 - `evaluation.activateRule("Check Age")`: activate a specific rule
 - `evaluation.activate()`: activate the ruleset (if deactivated)
 - `evaluation.toString()`: convert the ruleset to a JSON string

+---

+Regula is unique in that it can provide not just a coherent representation of the conditions and constraints governing a user's workflows, but a representation of the current state of those rules.